Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 Nonviolent communication suggest that we make clear observations that we can tell people when their actions are meeting our needs, and when their actions are not meeting our needs.

-**Another component** of nonviolent communication are feelings, feelings are manifestations of what is happening to our needs.
+Another component of nonviolent communication are feelings, **feelings are manifestations of what is happening to our needs**.
 When our needs are not being fulfilled.
 We feel unpleasant feelings.
 When our needs are being met.
-We feel pleasurefull feelings
+We feel pleasureful feelings

 **A fourth component of nonviolent communication** are requests.
 When we see that our needs are not being fulfilled, we need to request of ourselves or others, what actions we would like taken to better meet our needs.

 #### Four components makeup nonviolent communication

 [36:09]
 The most basic, our **needs**, and then **observations** of what is fulfilling our needs and what isn't. **Feelings** to identify the results of what's happening to our needs now, whether they're being met or not.
 Our feelings reveal that to us.
 A **request** what we would like done about our needs that are not being fulfilled.

 These four components are rather different than the language that I was taught.
 I went to schools for 21 years.
 In those years of schooling, I was never asked, for example, what my needs were, or what my feelings were.
 Very rarely was I ever asked what my requests for.
 The schools I attended were basically schools in which the teachers use the language of judgments.
 They told you whether what you did was right or wrong, good or bad.
-So in such an environment, we don't learn a language of life.
+In such an environment, we don't learn a language of life.
 We learn a language that orients us to what authority wants us to believe and do.

 Nonviolent communication shows us both how to make these four components clear to people.